Updated: Nov 19

 Dosage: You can find prebiotics naturally in Jerusalem artichokes, chicory root, garlic, leeks, banana, onion, barley, millet, oats, wheat flour, rye, tomato, and asparagus root.
 Try to include a variety of foods containing prebiotics throughout the week.

-Probiotics, along with prebiotics, help to restore balance to the natural gut flora, which naturally stimulates the immune system.
+Fermented foods containing probiotics, in conjuction with prebiotics, help to restore balance to the natural gut flora, which naturally stimulates the immune system.
 Probiotics are live organisms such as bacteria or yeast that are beneficial to the intestinal microbial balance.
 They work by re-colonizing the gut and inhibiting the growth of pathogenic organisms.

 Dosage: When taking probiotic supplements, there is no set dosage since there are so many different probiotic organisms.
 Many probiotic supplements are dosed by the number of live organisms they contain.
 For instance, a typical dosage of Lactobacillus acidophilus ranges between 1 billion to 10 billion live organisms (CFU) split into three or four doses.
 Higher CFU counts do not necessarily improve the product’s health effects.
 The World Gastroenterology Organization notes that the optimal dose of probiotics depends on the strain and product.
 For people with various health conditions, published studies and reviews provide some guidance on probiotic species, strains, and doses that might alleviate their symptoms.
 If you're interested in learning more about how probiotics may help with specific conditions and the fascinating emerging evidence around probiotics, check out the WGO's position paper.